hisarandre/andre-sarah-adventurer/README.md

 SSSSEEEEEENN
 ```

-By default, you can find the aventurier.txt in the same folder as the jar.
+By default, you can find the aventurier.txt on the root foolder.

 ## Testing